 Figure 29.
-T-test on modulus of GPa comparison of samples
+T-test on modulus of Elasticity comparison of samples

-The data from the T-test revealed there was no significant difference of the materials in the category modulus of GPa based off of the data for P (T<=t) two tail which is 0.229237892.
+The data from the T-test revealed there was no significant difference of the materials in the category modulus of Elasticity based off of the data for P (T<=t) two tail which is 0.229237892.
 This data is not less than the P-value of 0.05, therefore, it does not show a significant difference.

 Using the T-test and running comparison tests on the four categories individually shows if there is a significant difference when the two materials are compared.
 Two out of the four tests shows that there is a significant difference, while the other two tests showed there was no significant difference.
 The researcher was looking for three of the four tests to show a significant difference in order to meet the measure of success for the experiment.
 The test data shows that there a few reasons in which the data shows the results that were concluded even after the pull test showed promising results.
 The variance entry data point within the T-test shows high levels of variance.
 This could be a result of having a low level of specimens that were tested.
 The researcher only tested five specimens of each material which could have resulted in outliers due to defects within the OSB board.
 Referring back to figure 25 for the OSB board under peak stress column three the results were 258.9.
 When compared to the other numbers these numbers are very low in this category.
-The same conditions apply within the modulus of GPa within the OSB table at entry two and three with the data of 0.492 and 0.493.
+The same conditions apply within the modulus of Elasticity within the OSB table at entry two and three with the data of 0.492 and 0.493.
 These numbers are low compared to the other data entries.
 Using the information referenced from U.S. Patent No. 3,164,511, the possibilities of voids could have been present in the prefabricated OSB board.
+Accirding to.
+Elmendorf (1965),

 The variations of the strands of wood vary within the ranges of the width of an inch to inch and thickness of 0.002 to 0.020 of an inch.
 Average length sizes range from the lengths between ½” to six inches, any orientation above this causes the erratic proper orientation of the board.
 (Elmendorf, 1965).